velvia/links/rust.md

     - Or just use the [memoffset](https://crates.io/crates/memoffset) crate
 * Rust uses jemalloc by default for apps and system malloc for libraries.
 How to [switch the default allocator](https://github.com/rust-lang/jemalloc).
     - Or use the [jemallocator](https://crates.io/crates/jemallocator) and [jemalloc-ctl](https://crates.io/crates/jemalloc-ctl) crates for stats, deep dives, etc.
-    - Also see [MiMalloc](https://crates.io/crates/mimalloc) - a high perf allocator from Microsoft
+    - Also see [MiMalloc](https://crates.io/crates/mimalloc) - a high perf allocator from Microsoft.
+I got 2x improvement for JSON workloads!
     - There are even [epoch GCs](https://crates.io/crates/crossbeam-epoch) available
     - Also look into the arena and [typed_arena](https://crates.io/crates/typed-arena) crates... very cheap allocations within a region, then free entire region at once.
 * [High Performance Rust](https://www.packtpub.com/application-development/rust-high-performance) - a book